Share your location for a better experience

 Safe haven laws by state

-The safe haven laws are the same in Utah and Colorado.
-They allow a birth mother or any other person to turn over a newborn, 30 days or younger, to any staff member at a hospital offering 24-hour services.
+The safe haven law in Utah allows a birth mother or any other person to turn over a newborn, 30 days or younger, to any staff member at a hospital offering 24-hour services.
 This law ensures that the person relinquishing the newborn won't be questioned.
 A person may choose to give medical information that could help in the care of the baby.
 This law has protected infants from injury and death by providing a safe place for the baby and secrecy for the person dropping off the newborn.

 Montana and Idaho